 May 23, 2023 | Car Accidents

 Individuals enjoy bringing their pets along for rides in the car.
 This can include a short jaunt to the dog park or a longer ride throughout the state or across the country.
 However, who is responsible for paying vet bills and other pet expenses if your animal is injured in a car accident?
-Here, we want to review compensation options when it comes to injured pets and vehicle accidents in Texas.
+Here, our Round Rock car accident attorney is going to to review compensation options when it comes to injured pets and vehicle accidents in Texas.

 Our pets, at least for most of us, become like members of the family.
 We take care of our little animals (or big animals) and watch them grow up.
 They come along with us in the car because we want them around us.

 We understand that classifying pets as “property” seems harsh.
 Just saying it out loud sounds wrong.
 But, the best way for individuals to receive reimbursement for injuries to their pet or the death of a pet is for the pet to be classified as property.
 It would simply be too difficult to create a separate tier of insurance to handle pet injuries, so classifying them as property allows compensation through an existing mechanism in the law.

 If your pet suffers an injury in a vehicle accident, it is likely that you will take the pet to an animal clinic or vet.
 Veterinary fees can be incredibly costly, but there is the likelihood that you will be able to include the vet bills in your claim against the at-fault driver.

 However, every policy is worded differently.
 It is crucial to examine your insurance policy as well as the insurance policy of the at-fault driver in order to understand how much compensation you may be able to receive.
 Additionally, some types of pets may be excluded, including exotic reptiles, birds, and horses.

 Every driver is required to carry insurance in the state of Texas.
 Under current law, every driver must maintain the following types and minimums of insurance in order to remain legal on the roadway: